fmbot-discord/docs/docs/commands/artists.md

 ---

+### .fmwhoknows (`.fmwk`, `.fmw`)

+Shows who in your server listened to an artist you're currently listening to or the one you're searching for.

+This command requires you to have [indexed your server](#fmindex) at least once.

+Note that the playcount for the user that requested the command will always be up to date.

+Parameters:

+* Artist - An artist you want to search for.

+!!! note "Examples"
+    `.fmw`

+    `.fmwk`

+    `.fmw COMA`

+    `.fmwhoknows`

+    `.fmwhoknows DJ Seinfeld`

+---

+### .fmindex

+Retrieves and stores top 2000 artists for all users in your server.

+Users can only be indexed once every 48 hours.
+This is to prevent too much API calls to last.fm.

+When new users setup their account, you can also run this command to update their artists.

+Every user that has to be indexed gets placed in a bot-wide queue, so if it takes longer then expected it might be that there are a lot of people in the queue.

+!!! note "Examples"
+    `.fmindex`

+---

 !!! warning "A note about artist chart commands"
     Last.fm [restricted](https://getsatisfaction.com/lastfm/topics/api-announcement-dac8oefw5vrxq) access to artist images a while ago, so unfortunately we can no longer offer artist charts.